BramWijnants/Playground/rtcp/Cryptography/README.md

 **Solution**

 The characters of the flag are scrambled in their order but with the right characters.
-Using [Railfence]('http://rumkin.com/tools/cipher/railfence.php') the flag can be decrypted with 6 rails and an offset of 9.
+Using [Railfence]('http://rumkin.com/tools/cipher/railfence.php') the flag can be decrypted, the number of exclamation marks and question marks in the description are a clue to the key and offset (6 rails and an offset of 9).

 Flag: `rtcp{im_1n_lov3_wi7h_y0ur_mom}`